Intervention/docs/validation/v4/rules/luhn.md

-# Luhn Rule
+---
+title: "Luhn Rule"
-## Validate a String Against Luhn Algorithm
+subtitle: "Validate a String Against Luhn Algorithm"
-Learn how to validate strings agains the Luhn Algorithm with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate strings agains the Luhn Algorithm with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Luhn::__construct()